Telehealth at MyMind

 What do I need to be able to access telehealth Psychology?

-You need a desktop computer or laptop with access to good Internet connectivity, and a microphone, webcam and speaker.
+You need a desktop computer or laptop with access to good Internet connectivity, and a microphone, webcam and headphones.
 It is also important to have a quiet, private space in which to conduct the session, that replicates a therapist's office as much as possible (i.e. not the middle of the living room in a busy household!)

 Who can access telehealth Psychology?

 Anyone in Australia can access telehealth Psychology through MyMind.
 At the moment, the following client groups are eligible for telehealth Psychology Medicare rebates:

 Until September 2020 - All those who have a MHTP can access up to 10 Medicare telehealth Psychology sessions per calendar year (minus the number of in-person sessions they have received rebates for).

 Until December 2021 - Those whose mental health has been adversely affected by the 2019-2020 Australian bushfire crisis can access up to 10 Medicare rebates for telehealth sessions without a GP referral (as well as 10 additional rebates accessed through a MHTP, if eligible).

 Participating in telehealth Psychology has many benefits, including being able to do therapy in a familiar and convenient location, with no travel costs.
 It has also increased options available for people living in rural Australia, with ongoing access to Medicare rebates for those living in certain regions, and has enabled Psychologists to continue offering therapy throughout the COVID-19 pandemic.